asyncapi/website/pages/blog/creating-consistency-announcing-asyncapi-spectral-together.md

 ![Spectral Lint Results](/img/posts/creating-consistency-announcing-asyncapi-spectral-together/lint-results.webp)

-Thanks to the built-in AsyncAPI ruleset, we receive more feedback than just the information about invalid document version.
+Thanks to the built-in AsyncAPI ruleset, we receive more feedback than just the information about invalid document versions.
 The default configuration is usually reasonable for most, but should you want to tweak the version, please visit our [documentation](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTg5-custom-rulesets#modifying-rules) that explains everything in greater detail.

 Tada! :tada: